discourse/discourse-canned-replies/README.md

+# DEPRECATED

+This plugin is no longer supported.
+Please migrate to the [new discourse-templates plugin](https://meta.discourse.org/t/discourse-templates/229250).

 # Canned replies plugin
 This plugin adds support for inserting a canned reply into the composer window via a UI.